Why your hospital needs a high-level action plan for cost management in telecommunication and IT spend.

-Listen as Lisa and Jacqueline Oberst, Business Intelligence Officer and Telecommunication & IT expert at VIE Healthcare discuss hospital telecommunication and IT cost savings.
+In Episode 12 of The Healthcare Leadership Experience, Lisa is joined by Jacqueline Oberst, Business Intelligence Officer and Telecommunication & IT expert at VIE Healthcare® Consulting.
+Together, they discuss hospital telecommunications and IT cost savings.

-Jacqueline has worked with hospitals for over twenty years to help them effectively reduce their costs and she is the Author of The Total Telecom Management for Healthcare
+Jacqueline has over twenty years of experience working with hospitals to help them identify cost savings.
+She is also the author of The Total Telecom Management for Healthcare.

 📚Download the book: viehealthcare.com/total-telecom-management-for-healthcare/

 Connect with Lisa:

 One of the strategies that I use is negotiating renewals midterm.
 This has been very successful for us and for hospitals as we've been able to look at common agreements, see how they're being used, making sure that all the services are accurate, and then going back to the vendor and saying, "We'd like to decrease these costs for the services, but at a year or two to the back-end of the agreement."
 And then in a couple of instances, we've been able to not only do that, but also secure a one-time credit, a sign-on bonus for extending the agreement.
 So, that's been a very good negotiation term that we've been able to use with the vendors.